epsitec-sa/grafix/AggUI/README.md

 Make sure to have all build dependencies installed before building.
 Inside your project root directory, run:

 ```
 dotnet build
 ```

+Do to a bug I didn't managed to fix yet, the build might fail the very first time.
+In that case, simply relaunching the build should solve the issue.

 ### Installing build dependencies

 On all systems, you need:

 - dotnet
 - cmake
 - a bash runtime